sachetwasti1997/ToDoList/README.md

 an entry in the database using their IDs.
 Finally a CursorLoader is used to load the data from the database, which is then displayed in the mobile console using a RecyclerView.
+Fragment is used for displaying the task along with the add, edit screens in case of large screen size.